Image Combiner FAQ

 discards content at the edges.

-How do I combine photos for a side-by-side before/after?
+How do I combine two photos into one?

-Upload your two images, select the horizontal layout, and set
+Add your two images, select the horizontal layout to place them

-spacing to zero.
-Use "Reduce" or "Crop" mode so both halves end up
+Use "Reduce" or "Crop" mode so both halves end up the same height.

-black usually works well) makes the dividing line clear without
+color (white or black usually works well) makes the dividing line

 How do I make a photo collage for Instagram?